runtimeverification/verified-smart-contracts/erc20/viper/README.md

 We present a formal verification of Philip Daian's Vyper ERC20 token contract.

-The [Vyper ERC20 token] is shipped as part of the official [Vyper] language compiler distribution.
+The [Vyper ERC20 token][src] is shipped as part of the official [Vyper] language compiler distribution.
 Vyper, being developed by the Ethereum Foundation, is an experimental smart contract language with syntax similar to Python, designed with the goal of being a simpler and more secure alternative to Solidity.

 The Vyper ERC20 token is successfully verified against the ERC20-EVM specification, implying its full conformance to the ERC20 standard.